one-data-model/one-data-model.github.io/_pages/faq.md

 - Strong composition ability, model mash-ups
 - Ability to model high level composed organizations of devices and services

-### What makes SDF different from the recent W3C Web of Things recommendation for WoT TD (Thing Description)
+### What makes SDF different from the recent W3C Web of Things recommendation for WoT TD (Thing Description)?

 - Both frameworks define thing "affordances" characterized as Properties, Actions, and Events
 - SDF is meant to define application types by mapping vocabulary terms to definitions.
 For example, SDF can describe common affordance types for all light switches (on/off state, toggle actions).